-Disclaimer: I don't own Black Butler or any of the characters in this fan fiction!
+Disclaimer: I do not own Black Butler OR any of the characters in this fanfic.

-Pairings: Mainly Sebastian/Ciel, but there WILL be others pairings.
+Pairings: Mainly Sebastian/Ciel, but there WILL be others involving these two.

-There was once an insignificant village that rested between two tiny, chicory-covered hills, where the houses were built up of nothing more than mud, stones, and hay.
+There was once an insignificant village that lay in between two tiny, chicory-covered hills.
+Here the houses were built up of nothing more than mud, stones, and hay.
 This was, without a doubt, the poorest town in the entire kingdom.
 No more than one-hundred persons dwelled in the outskirt village, and even so, the houses were packed full.
 Like most peasants, the people that settled there were forced to work day and night and give at least one-third of their harvest to the lords and to their king.
 In exchanged for their sacrifice, they were offered protection if rumors of war were to arise.

-Despite his weakness, half of the teenager's day consisted of hard labor.
-His one errand was to purchase some fodder with the very little money his family possessed, and to toss the smelly feed into the animals' outdoor pens.
-Along with this, he was to meet his father and the other men and word in the fields when he was finished.
-Like other boys his age, his wardrobe consisted of a filthy, loose-fitting linen shirt and a pair of baggy, brown shorts.
+Despite his weakness, half of the teenager's day consisted of hard work.
+His one personal errand was to purchase some fodder with the very little money his family possessed, and to toss the smelly feed into the animals' outdoor pens.
+Along with this, he was to meet his father and the other men and work in the fields when he was finished.
+Like other boys his age, his wardrobe consisted of a dirty, loose-fitting linen shirt and a pair of baggy, brown shorts.
 Occasionally, there would be a day hot enough that he would have to wear his cotton-made shoes lest his feet be burned by the scorching ground.

-The boy lived a modest life yet his father had taught him to stay proud no matter what; to keep his chin held high in the air.
-The husband and father was a proud man himself (proud of what, though, no one quite knew).
-Rachel on the other hand was a humble, hard-working, and quiet woman; the perfect wife to protect.
+The boy lived a modest life yet his father had taught him to stay proud no matter what and to keep his chin held high in the air.
+The husband and father was a proud man himself.
+Rachel on the other hand was a humble, hard-working, and quiet woman; the ideal wife of the time.

-The thatch-roofed house in which the family lived was not only theirs, but it was also Alexis and Francis Midford's—Vincent's brother-in-law and sister—and their children Elizabeth and Edward.
+The thatch-roofed house in which the family lived was not just theirs, but it also belonged to Alexis and Francis—Vincent's brother-in-law and sister—and their children Elizabeth and Edward.
 It was no rare occurrence—especially in such a miniscule village like theirs—that living arrangements weren't the most comfortable.

 A tidy stack of hay was placed in the livestock quarters—where the animals stayed in the wintertime, that is—on the far side of the room.
 Nearby, there were two beds pressed together to preserve space.
 These two hay beds could only hold four bodies, so the seven of them rotated each night to make things fair.
 Only a couple feet away was the fireplace with the hanging cauldron where the food was made, and beside that stood a petite and rickety table.
 And that was all that made up their house.

 This was not a bad life for them, because this is the only life they'd ever known.
 They could not even imagine what wonders there were to behold inside of the king's castle or inside of the lords' manor houses.
 In their case, ignorance truly was bliss.
-Once one learns what lies beyond those walls, their homes will seem like a dirty, smelly hell of their own.
+If they learned what lay beyond those walls, their homes would seem like hell.

 "Vincent, where is Ciel?
 Has he been with you?"
 Rachel asked her husband in worry, her hands clenched tightly together in front of her breast.

-"He has not been with me all day.
-We shall go search for him," Vincent answered immediately, seeing his wife's distress.
+"He hasn't been with me all day.
+Let's go search for him," Vincent answered immediately, seeing his wife's distress.

 And so they went to search for their son.
-They stopped to ask their neighbors and friends, they searched in outhouses and in the fields.
+They stopped to ask their neighbors and friends.
+They searched in outhouses and in the fields.
 They searched until the sun began to sink in the sky.
 Just when they were about to assume that their boy had run away from home for good, Vincent spotted a head of bluish-gray hair ducked to rest upon a pair of bruised knees.
-He sat hugging his knees with his thighs pressed to his chest in front of the stream, his eyes following the constant flow of water.
+He sat there hugging his knees in front of the stream, his eyes following the constant flow of water.